I see this home on my morning walk. Lazy agents are the worst. This flyer box was full at first but has been empty for several weeks.

 It amazed me that neither the homeowner nor agent could figure out that a dead tree in the middle of the front yard should probably be taken down before listing the home!

 Look closely.
-Do you see the glaring line where the scaffolding obviously couldn’t reach?
+Do you see the line?
 Stucco has to be applied in one continuous motion, pattern and color.
 Clearly they stopped and came back later.
-This is a fairly new Keller home.
+This was on a new home.

 This is one reason you need representation on new construction!
 An extra set of eyes can spot things like this, especially with our background in construction.
-We can help you communicate with the builder and negotiate an appropriate fix because stuff like this is unacceptable.
+We can help you communicate with the builder and negotiate an appropriate fix.
 Please see our section on new home construction for more details and our special offer.

 Check out the dead grass on the sidewalk.
 If anyone should have an edger and a blower it should be a golf course!
 It’s just a lack of pride, poor management and laziness.
 It is inexcusable.